River FAQ

 Where do the trips leave from?

-Salmon and Grande Ronde trips leave from our Lewiston warehouse, where we have secured parking for your car, truck or motor home.
-Owyhee trips leave from Boise, Idaho.
+Lower Salmon and Clearwater trips leave from our Lewiston warehouse at 3976 21st St, where we have secured parking for your car, truck or motor home.
 On all trips, we take you to the river and return you to the point of departure.

 More Questions?